CameronSamuels/keycode/README.md

 ## About
 Made by [Cameron Samuels](http://cameronsamuels.com) in June 2017 using JavaScript, HTML, and CSS.

-KeyCODE is licensed under the [MIT License](LICENSE).
-This means you may do whatever you want with the code except for selling, distributing, or sublicensing it, but you must include the license & attribution throughout the modifications.
+KeyCODE is licensed under a variation of the MIT License, called the [Cameron Samuels License](LICENSE).
+This means you may do whatever you want with the code except for selling, distributing, or sublicensing it, and you must include the license & attribution throughout the modifications.